North Christian Church: Design

 Saarinen's firm received the design contract in February, the month after his interview.
 It took two years to design the building, which Saarinen designed almost simultaneously with the Dulles International Airport Main Terminal.
-The congregation wanted all the rooms under one roof, and they wanted an intimate sanctuary centered around a Communion table.
+The congregation wanted all the rooms under one roof and an intimate sanctuary centered around a communion table.
 As such, Saarinen researched the early history of churches and the customs of the Disciples of Christ, and he studied scripture for two years.
 Rather than unilaterally deciding how the building should be laid out, he visited congregants to solicit their feedback for the design.
 Stoner's wife later reflected that Saarinen saw the building as an opportunity to create a "prototype of twentieth-century Christianity".
 Based on congregants' requests, Saarinen devised plans for a building with classrooms; meeting spaces for young congregants and the choir; a nursery; and a kitchen.

 Saarinen focused extensively on even the most minor details of the design.
 One of his biographers, Jayne Merkel, wrote that he had created hundreds of drawings, whereas his father's final design for the First Christian Church had resembled the original drawings.
 The congregation had agreed on preliminary designs for the church building by December 1960.
 The plans called for a double-height hexagonal building topped by a spire, with a sanctuary, chapel, auditorium, classrooms, and offices inside.
 All of these spaces were packed inside the hexagonal massing, eliminating the need for protruding wings.
 At the time, the congregation had grown to 348 members, nearly half the congregation's 700-member goal.
 Saarinen continued to revise the plans after the congregation had already approved a scale model of the building, and the congregation gradually became impatient at the delays.
-In response to a query from Miller, Saarinen wrote that he was focusing on little details because he felt an obligation to the congregation to perfect the design.
+In response to a query from Miller, Saarinen wrote that he was focusing on the small details because he felt an obligation to the congregation to perfect the design.

 Walter Holtkamp was hired to design the church's organ in May 1961.
-When the plans were finalized on July 28, 1961, Saarinen wrote, "We have finally solved the Columbus church".
+When the plans were finalized on July 28, 1961, Saarinen wrote, "We have finally solved the Columbus church."
 Saarinen died in September 1961, and his associate Kevin Roche took over the project.
-Roche presented revised plans to the congregation that October, which called for a structure with a 470-seat sanctuary, classrooms, a baptistery, an auditorium, kitchen, and other multi-use areas.
+Roche presented revised plans to the congregation that October, which called for a structure with a 470-seat sanctuary, classrooms, a chapel, an auditorium, kitchen, and other multi-use areas.
 Roche, John Dinkeloo, and other associates began creating working drawings in December, and the building committee hired a structural designer and mechanical engineering contractor.
 In February 1962, Miller indicated that construction drawings would be completed within two months and that the contracts would be awarded shortly thereafter.
 Holtkamp submitted his designs for the organ the next month.